Withdrawals

 Before you withdraw a paper, please consider that the editor and reviewers have likely already invested significant time reviewing your manuscript.
 The further along in the paper's peer-review process, the greater the ethical concern with withdrawing a manuscript, given that a considerable amount of time has been spent on the paper by reviewers, editors, and editorial assistants.
 Please let us know before withdrawing if there is anything we can do to avoid the withdrawal.
 We are happy to work with authors to remove any perceived barriers to publishing.

-Please note that it is unethical and considered violating scientific norms (i.e., poor scientific practice bordering on scientific misconduct) to submit a paper still under consideration at a journal A to a different journal B. If you have already created a duplicate submission, please withdraw your paper from the other journal immediately and only submit it after receiving confirmation that your withdrawal request has been successfully processed.
-Otherwise, according to international best practices on publication ethics, a withdrawal may violate the research community's norms and may have negative consequences for the authors.
+Please note that it is unethical and considered violating scientific norms (i.e., poor scientific practice bordering on scientific misconduct) to submit a paper still under consideration at a journal A to a different journal B. If you have already created a duplicate submission, please immediately withdraw your paper from the other journal and only submit it after receiving confirmation that your withdrawal request has been successfully processed.
+Otherwise, according to international best practices on publication ethics, a withdrawal may violate the research community's norms and have negative consequences for the authors.

 Withdrawing a published paper

 Withdrawal is possible during the initial verification process, from the peer-review process or after acceptance, before publication.
-Withdrawing a paper after publication is called a retraction, please see https://advances.umw.edu.pl/en/appeals-complaints-corrections-retractions-commentaries for retraction policies.
+Withdrawing a paper after publication is called a retraction.
+Please see https://advances.umw.edu.pl/en/appeals-complaints-corrections-retractions-commentaries for retraction policies.